helaoban/fixtrate/README.md

-# Fixation

-A pure-python FIX engine
+# Fixation: tools for interacting with the FIX protocol.